 Students gain knowledge and practical hands-on experience in historic site analysis and work.
 Specific projects determined by instructor and student interest.
-Prerequisites: BLD 110 and BLD 111.

-HISTORIC PRESERVATION & RESTORATION TECHNIQUES: FOUNDATION SYSTEMS 1 Credit
+HISTORIC PRESERVATION & RESTORATION TECHNIQUES: FOUNDATION SYSTEMS

 Students gain knowledge and practical hands-on experience in materials and methods of historic preservation and restoration construction for foundation systems.
 Specific projects determined by instructor and student interest.
 Course may be repeated up to four credits.
-Prerequisite: BLD 110 and 111 and 3 credits of Construction Skills.